thedzy/jamf_change_monitor/README.md

 # Jamf Change Monitor
 **__jamf_change_monitor.py__**

-## Be notified of changes when they happen and be able to revert
+##Be notified of changes when they happen and be able to revert
 1. Be notified of changes before it's too late
 2. Be able to revert changes buy re-uploading old configurations
 3. Be able to easily go through change history
-4. Be able to search through Jamf content in more detail including history

-# How it works:
+#How it works:
 1. Each module in the modules folder is run simultaneously
 2. Each module downloads data from the API into a git repository
 3. Each file is committed and or removed